Ocean fertilization

 Ocean fertilization or ocean nourishment refers to both natural and intentional processes that replenish iron and other nutrients in the upper ocean, which in turn stimulate the growth of phytoplankton and in some circumstances draw down large amounts of carbon dioxide (CO_{2}) through photosynthesis.
 Intentional ocean fertilization is biomimicry of natural processes that have removed atmospheric CO_{2} before ice ages as well as after volcanic eruptions, whale defecation, and near hydrothermal vents.
 The introduction of nutrients to the upper ocean increases marine food production as well as removing carbon dioxide from the atmosphere.

+A number of techniques, including fertilization by the micronutrient iron (called "ocean iron fertilization" or OIF) or with nitrogen and phosphorus (both macronutrients), have been proposed.
+A NOAA special report rated OIF as having "a moderate potential for cost, scalability and how long carbon might be stored compared to other marine sequestration ideas."

-Ocean nutrient fertilization, for example iron fertilization, (OIF) can stimulate photosynthesis in phytoplankton.
+Ocean iron fertilization can stimulate photosynthesis in phytoplankton.
 The phytoplankton converts the ocean's dissolved carbon dioxide into carbohydrate, some of which has been shown to sink into the deeper ocean.
 More than a dozen open-sea experiments confirmed that adding iron to the ocean increases photosynthesis in phytoplankton by up to 30 times.

-Ocean iron fertilization is one of the more well-researched carbon dioxide removal (CDR) approaches, and supported by climate restoration proponents.
-However, there is uncertainty about this approach regarding the duration of the effective oceanic carbon sequestration.
-A National Academies of Science, Engineering and Medicine (NASEM) 2021 study on marine CDR (mCDR) concludes that OIF has among the highest potential of mCDR approaches.
+OIF is one of the more well-researched carbon dioxide removal (CDR) approaches, and supported by climate restoration proponents.
+Critics cite uncertainty about this approach regarding the duration of the effective oceanic carbon sequestration.
+But a landmark field trial found that, more than half the phytoplankton biomass sank below 1,000 meters, where it is likely to remain sequestered for hundreds or thousands of years.
+The National Academies of Science, Engineering and Medicine (NASEM) 2021 study on marine CDR (mCDR) concludes that OIF has among the highest potential of mCDR approaches.

-NASEM also calculates the cost of OIF at 40 cents per ton of CO_{2} removed, although attendant research efforts would add additional cost.
 The report indicates that there is medium-high confidence that the technique could be efficient and scalable at low cost, with medium environmental risks.
 "This biotic approach has relatively high scalability and low costs for deployment, though challenges would include verifiable C accounting and, as for most ocean CDR at scale, careful monitoring of intended and unexpected ecological effects up and down the food chain."

 Peter Fiekowsky and Carole Douglis write, "I consider iron fertilization an important item on our list of potential climate restoration solutions.
 Given the fact that iron fertilization is a natural process that has taken place on a massive scale for millions of years, it is likely that most of the side effects are familiar ones that pose no major threat."